Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Off-Cone Field Equations

 Equation \ref{eq:off_cone} represents the time-domain solution for the off-cone $\hat{\theta}$-component of the Askaryan electric field.
-Equation \ref{eq:off_cone} is graphed in Figures \ref{fig:off_cone} and \ref{fig:off_cone2}.
-In Figure \ref{fig:off_cone} (top), $E(t,\theta)$ is shown normalized to the maximum value for the angular range displayed, $[\theta_{\rm C}+1.5^{\circ}, \theta_{\rm C}+5.5^{\circ}]$, from $t_{\rm} = [-5,5]$ ns.
+Equation \ref{eq:off_cone} is graphed in Figs. \ref{fig:off_cone} and \ref{fig:off_cone2}.
+In Fig. \ref{fig:off_cone} (top), $E(t,\theta)$ is shown normalized to the maximum value for the angular range displayed, $[\theta_{\rm C}+1.5^{\circ}, \theta_{\rm C}+5.5^{\circ}]$, from $t_{\rm} = [-5,5]$ ns.
 Pulses with viewing angles closer to $\theta_{\rm C}$ have larger relative amplitudes and shorter pulse widths.
 Figure \ref{fig:off_cone} (bottom) contains the same results, but for $t_{\rm} = [-1.5,1.5]$ ns.
-The pulses are symmetric and all zero crossings are at $t_{\rm r} = 0$ ns, a result of the symmetric approximation.
-Figure \ref{fig:off_cone2} contains contours of the same results as in Figure \ref{fig:off_cone}.
-Table \ref{tab:features_1} summarizes the definitions of the parameters in Equation \ref{eq:off_cone}.
-Fit results for the parameters of Table \ref{tab:features_1} are shown in Section \ref{sec:fit}.
+The pulses are symmetric and all zero crossings are at $t_{\rm r} = 0$ ns as a result of the symmetric approximation.
+Figure \ref{fig:off_cone2} contains contours of the same results as in Fig. \ref{fig:off_cone}.